ledukilian/LeduKilian_P5_10052021/README.md

 - [ ] Twig
 - [ ] Slugify
 - [ ] PHPMailer

+Once it's done you need to make sure you have the YAML Package installed with your PHP version (can be found here : https://pecl.php.net/package/yaml)
 - [ ] Yaml extension (PHP 7.4 at least)

 > **NOTE** : Depending of your configuration, you might need to install the Yaml extension to your PHP version